Zergleb/UnityNotes/SpaceShooterNotes.md

 Edit > Project Settings > Script Excecution - Allows ordering of script execution appears to be important for LockStep games as this could cause inconsistincies

 http://docs.unity3d.com/ScriptReference/Quaternion.html

+Any time we call Instantiate we need to clean up our object or have too many objects.
+This should be code reviewed and no instatiate should make it through without proper cleaning.
+(We could eval the code and make sure we count our cleaning and instantiating.)